rbankosegger/RLASP-core/experiments/exp3/exp3_notes.md

 # Experiment 3b

-Planning agent (on empty policy, ph=5) in a 7-blocks world, 150 episodes
+Planning agent (for new states, ph=5) in a 7-blocks world, 150 episodes

 \tiny
 ~~~ {#exp3b_profile.txt}